The Six Ps of Strategic Foresight – Using the Core Thinking Types Well

 Moving to the Probable

 Like each of the other fundamental foresight types, it is easy to do either too little or too much prediction, and to either over- or under-rely on our predictive instincts and models.
 Like everything important, we must find an optimal balance, and that balance is learned with experience, experiment, self-honesty, humility, and transparency.
-We’ll discuss some of the ways we can better manage that balance, as we grow in our predictive abilities during our lives.
+We’ll discuss some of the ways we can better manage that balance, as humanity and our technology grows profoundly in our predictive abilities in coming decades.

 We need to use all the tools we can, including our best models, methods, tools, platforms, quantitative and qualitative approaches, and the most cognitively and skills diverse crowds of expert and lay opinions we can marshal, so we can better discover, determine, and predict those highly inertial or inevitable features of the universe that converge us toward probable futures, better create, imagine, and explore all the relevant possible options, and better survey, measure, and map the full pluralistic and political landscape of preferable futures and strategies relevant to the future of an issue.